hippylib/hippylib/INSTALL.md

 source activate fenicsproject
 ```

-## Buid FEniCS from source using hashdist (Linux and MacOS 10.12 or below)
+## Build FEniCS from source using hashdist (Linux and MacOS 10.12 or below)

 To build `FEniCS` from source we suggest using the scripts and profile
 files in `fenics-hashdist`.
 These scripts and profile files contain